 In fall 2014, Conservation Corps of Minnesota field crews continued efforts to improve navigability upstream by removing new log jams that formed at known congregation points along the Rat Root River.

 Also beginning in the fall of 2014 was the first of two walleye spawning enhancements where a rock riffle was constructed upstream of the Galvin Line bridge.
 This project was completed with contracting by Up North Builders, technical assistance through Koochiching SWCD and MN DNR, and engineering designs by Sandy Verry of Ellen River Partners.
 The enhancement project was an arc of specific diameter stones that would create a rock spawning riffle on the bed of the river.
 The riffle is intended to draw water from the river toward the center and increase flow over the rocks to wash away sediment so the walleye have a clean substrate on which to lay their eggs.
-In March 2015, the second spawning riffle was construction by Up North Builders a few miles southwest of the first riffle.
+In March 2015, the second spawning riffle was constructed by Up North Builders a few miles southwest of the first riffle.

 In partnership with the Rainy Lake Sportfishing Club, the Koochiching SWCD was awarded $219,000 in January 2016 through the Conservation Partners Legacy Program (CPL) to continue projects on the Rat Root River through 2019 with $25,000 in matching funds provided by the RLSC.
 Previous work funded by the same grant source to improve water quality, reduce sedimentation, improve fish passage, and enhance fish spawning habitat has been very successful.
 This new grant will continue log jam removal throughout the river, enhance additional preselected spawning locations, and further reduce sedimentation by addressing eroding banks adjacent to the river.
 The section of river involved in this round of funding will expand by 3 miles, beginning from Highway 217 east of Littlefork spanning 18 river miles north to Highway 53 west of Ericsburg.